Yann39/truth-table-validator/README.md

 - all outputs of all gates are used (except last gate)
 - the number of gates indicated corresponds to the number of gates really entered
 - the number of inputs indicated corresponds to the number of inputs really entered
-- each numbers are less than 1000 (to avoid generating too large arrays)
+- each number are less than 1000 (to avoid generating too large arrays)
-- each gates has 2 inputs defined
+- each gate has 2 inputs defined

 An example error output :